-- ONC: Potentially in partnership with federal organizations such as CMS or NLM, consider paying for U.S. license to standards required by EHR certification criteria, similar to how the U.S. government currently pays for a national SNOMED CT license. - To avoid perverse incentives (e.g., penalizing those standards development organizations that have already opted to make their standards openly available), support not only standards that are not currently publicly available, but also those that are publically available now, especially if not doing so jeopardizes the future availability and maintenance of those standards.
+- ONC: Potentially in partnership with federal organizations such as the Centers for Medicare and Medicaid Services (CMS) or National Library of Medicine (NLM), consider paying for a U.S. license to standards required by EHR certification criteria, similar to how the U.S. government currently pays for a national Systematized Nomenclature of Medicine - Clinical Terms (SNOMED CT) license. - To avoid perverse incentives (e.g., penalizing those standards development organizations that have already opted to make their standards openly available at no cost), support both: - Standards that are not currently publicly available, assuming they make them publicly available - Standards that are publicly available now, but whose future availability and maintenance could be jeopardized without such support

-Cost Transparency
+Price Transparency

-Healthcare costs are a major challenge facing many U.S. households.
-Cost transparency was a key component of the recommendations provided around medications/pharmacy below, but impacts many other domains, such as for imaging, procedures, and hospitalizations.
-Cost transparency was one of the priority areas identified by the ISPTF, but for which the ISPTF in this iteration did not have sufficient time to tackle.
+Healthcare costs are a major challenge facing many U.S. consumers and households.
+Price transparency was a key component of the recommendations provided around medications/pharmacy data below, but it affects many other domains, including imaging, procedures, durable medical equipment, and hospitalizations.